dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 KeeperFX CCP contains all the files neccessary to play the game.
 Decompress it anywhere, and it's ready to run.
-If you wish to change language, edit 'KEEPERFX.CFG' and set its shortcut in the 'LANGUAGE=' line.
+If you wish to change language, edit "keeperfx.cfg" and set its shortcut in the 'LANGUAGE=' line.
 Run "keeperfx.exe" to start the game.
 If something doesn't work, see the 'troubleshooting' section.